-5.12.1 The findings of the health check analysis enable definition of a town centre boundary which embraces the main retail and commercial activities which serve a town centre function in terms of the role of Moira in the retail hierarchy.
-This area is concentrated, and it does not extend to the Conservation Area boundary.
+5.12.1 The findings of the health check analysis enable definition of a town centre boundary which embraces the main retail and commercial activities which serve a town centre function in terms of the

 5.12.2 Results of the Retail Capacity Study accompanying this document contain forecasts of spare retail expenditure to support additional convenience and comparison floorspace in the Lisburn catchment area, which includes Moira.
 While most of the spare capacity will relate to opportunities in Lisburn and at Sprucefield, there would be support for small additions to the retail floorspace in Moira.